Pvt. Daniel Joseph Boni

 Danny and the other prisoners remained a Corregidor for several days on the beach sitting in the sun without food or water.
-They were taken down to the shore and boarded onto smaller boats.
-The boats took them to a larger ship that took them to an area near Manila.
+They were taken down to the shore and boarded onto smaller boats which took them to a larger ship that took them to an area near Manila.
 A few hundred yards from shore the POWs were made to jump into the water and swim to shore.
-Once on shore, they were marched ten miles to Bilibid Prison.
-He remained there for almost a week before being sent to Cabanatuan.
+Once on shore, they were marched ten miles to Bilibid Prison, where he remained for almost a week before being sent to Cabanatuan.

-The prisoners were boarded onto a train and rode to the barrio of Cabanatuan.
-They were held in a school for two days before they marched ten miles to Cabanatuan.
-He would remain in the camp until he was selected to go out on a work detail.
+The prisoners were boarded onto a train and rode to the barrio of Cabanatuan and held in a school for two days before they marched ten miles to Cabanatuan.
+He remained in the camp until he was selected to go out on a work detail.

-In either late 1942 or early 1943, Danny was sent on a work detail to the Bachrach Garage in Manila.
-The POWs on the detail repaired mechanical equipment for the Japanese.
-With him on the detail, were Arthur VanPelt, Roger Heilig, Ralph Ellis and Warren Hildebrandt.
-All had been members of B Company.
+In either late 1942 or early 1943, Danny was sent on a work detail to the Bachrach Garage in Manila, where the POWs repaired mechanical equipment for the Japanese.
+With him on the detail, were Arthur VanPelt, Roger Heilig, Ralph Ellis and Warren Hildebrandt, who had all had been members of B Company.